Skip to content

 4. Identify elements to include in your customer journey map

 Your customer journey map can represent different stages in the customer journey.
-Start by analysing the current state of your customer journeys to highlight how your prospects and customers interact with your business in real-time.
-We've identified the key journey mapping elements:
+Start by analysing the current state of your customer journey touchpoints to highlight how your prospects and customers interact with your business in real-time.
+The key journey mapping elements are:

 Current state: Current state journey maps offer insights into how things are currently working and flag any issues or areas for improvement.
 By starting with the current state, you'll create a benchmark map to improve on, helping you track any wins from your improvements.